-The shortened article version of Sarah Blaffer Hrdy’s Mothers and Others, reprinted in the 10th edition of Applying Anthropology: An Introductory Reader (2012), included intriguing suggestions about male hormonal changes and testosterone after childbirth:
+The shortened article version of Sarah Blaffer Hrdy’s Mothers and Others, included intriguing suggestions about male hormonal changes and testosterone after childbirth:

 Anne Storey and colleagues in Canada have reported that prolactin levels in men who were living with pregnant women went up toward the end of the pregnancy.
 But the most significant finding was a 30 percent drop in testosterone in men right after the birth.
 (Some endocrinologically literate wags have proposed that this drop in testosterone levels is due to sleep deprivation, but this would probably not explain the parallel testosterone drop in marmoset males housed with parturient females.)
 Hormonal changes during pregnancy and lactation are, of course, indisputably more pronounced in mothers than in the men consorting with them, and no one is suggesting that male consorts are equivalent to mothers.
 But both sexes are surprisingly susceptible to infant signals–explaining why fathers, adoptive parents, wet nurses, and day-care workers can become deeply involved with the infants they care for.
 (2012:41)

 In 2011 anthropologist Lee Gettler and colleagues delivered the longitudinal data from studies conducted in the Philippines.
 It isn’t sleep deprivation, damn those endocrinologically literate wags.
 Fatherhood really does lead to a testosterone drop.
 Garnering a nice bump in the press, the New York Times heralded a new era for testosterone anthropology: Fatherhood Leads to Drop in Testosterone.